Back

 Practical example:

-• Result: You pay less for the same course and don't pay taxes on that amount.
+• Result: you pay less for the same course, and it is not taxed as income.

 FAQ